kevinmilner/kevinmilner.github.io/_pages/CV.md

 permalink: /cv/
 author_profile: true
 show_excerpts: false
 excerpt: Kevin Milner's Curriculum Vitae.
-Kevin is a geophysicist and computer scientiest at the Southern California Earthquake center and University of Southern California.
+Kevin is a geophysicist and computer scientiest at the Southern California Earthquake Center and University of Southern California.
 He has a PhD in Geological Sciences (Geophysics), and specializes in probabilistic seismic hazard analysis (PSHA), maintaining OpenSHA and developing the UCERF earthquake forecast models.
 ---

 **Kevin Ross Milner**